Tamizh Padam 2: Production

-Director C. S. Amudhan confirmed that pre-production work was underway for a sequel to Thamizh Padam (2010) during July 2017.
+Director C. S. Amudhan confirmed that pre-production work was underway for a sequel to Tamizh Padam (2010) during July 2017.
 The film would feature Shiva reprising the lead role, while S. Sashikanth of YNOT Studios would be the main producer.
 After initially attempting to recruit Oviya to the cast, the makers chose to retain Disha Pandey from the first film, while actress Iswarya Menon was added to the cast.
 Sathish, who portrayed a minor role in the first film, was signed to play a larger role in the sequel.
 Kannan and T. S. Suresh who were part of first film was retained as composer and editor respectively, while Nirav Shah's commitments to Shankar's science-fiction film 2.0 (2018) meant that cinematography duties were assigned to Gopi Amarnath.
 Gerard Pio, the assistant director of the film, also starred in the film in a supporting role.

 The film began with a launch event on 8 December 2017 held in Chennai, with the shoot beginning thereafter.
 Two promotional posters for the film were released soon after the start of production, parodying the torrent site Tamil Rockers and former Tamil Nadu Chief Minister O. Panneerselvam's dramatic late-night meditation session at Marina Beach following his resignation.

 On June 21, 2018, the director announced title change from the originally announced title Tamizh Padam 2.0 to Tamizh Padam 2.